Cognitive Reframing Techniques: A Practical Guide to Changing Unhelpful Thought Patterns

 7. Is cognitive reframing recommended by mental health organizations?

 Yes.
-Cognitive restructuring techniques are included in evidence-based CBT protocols recommended by institutions such as:
+Cognitive restructuring techniques are included in evidence-based CBT protocols recommended by institutions such as the following:

 About the Researcher